This apple cider mimosa is a fall spin on a classic cocktail! Great for autumn parties, Thanksgiving, and more. It’s SO tasty!

 Serving Size:8 oz

-Want to get more delicious cocktail recipes?
+Want to get more delicious cocktail recipes and fall eats?
 Here are some of the latest you’ll enjoy: